Skip to main content

 Abstract

 Sampling is an integral part of the Maschine environment.
-This section discusses Maschine Software's powerful Sample editor, from recording to slicing and layering.
+This section discusses Maschine Software's powerful Sample Editor, from recording to editing, slicing, and layering.

 Maschine allows you to record internal or external audio signals without having to stop the sequencer.
 This is a helpful feature if you want to record your Samples or rearrange loops that you have created yourself using Maschine.